cjcobb23/grpcRippledDesign/design/design.md

 For more information about protocol buffers see [here](https://developers.google.com/protocol-buffers/docs/overview).
-For more information about grpc and protocol buffers, see [here](https://grpc.io/docs/guides/)
+For more information about gRPC and protocol buffers, see [here](https://grpc.io/docs/guides/)

 To support gRPC inside rippled, existing handlers will be mapped 1:1 to `.proto`